 Instructions

-- Soak the pasta: Place the pasta in a large bowl and add enough lukewarm water to cover the pasta completely.
+- Soak the Pasta: Place the pasta in a large bowl and add enough lukewarm water to cover the pasta completely.
 Season generously with salt.
 Set the pasta aside and let stand on the counter for 50 minutes.

-- Drain the pasta in a colander and return to the large bowl.
+- Drain the Pasta in a colander and return to the large bowl.
 Preheat oven to 425 degrees F.

-- Fold in the ricotta: Add the ricotta mixture to the sauced pasta and gently fold it in, making sure to leave large pockets of ricotta throughout.
+- Fold in the Ricotta: Add the ricotta mixture to the sauced pasta and gently fold it in, making sure to leave large pockets of ricotta throughout.

-- Assemble ziti: Lightly spray a large casserole dish (9 x 13’’) with non-stick cooking spray.
+- Assemble Ziti: Lightly spray a large casserole dish (9 x 13’’) with non-stick cooking spray.
 Add half of the pasta mixture to the casserole dish and gently spread in an even layer.
 Sprinkle half of the remaining parmesan (1/4 cup) and half of the mozzarella (1 cup) on top.
 Layer on the half of the pepperoni (1/3 cup).
 Top with the rest of the pasta mixture and spread it out in an even layer.
 Pour the remaining sauce evenly over the top.
 Top with the rest of the pepperoni.
 Sprinkle with remaining mozzarella and parmesan.

 Video